-When your loved one is killed by a semi truck, you have wrongful death claims against all parties legally responsible (“liable”) for the accident.
-This can include the truck driver, the driver’s employer, the owner of the truck and trailer, the owner of the freight, a maintenance company, a manufacturer of a defective truck part, a bar that served a drunk truck driver, and others.
+When your loved one is killed by a commercial vehicle, you have wrongful death claims against all parties legally responsible (“liable”) for the accident.
+This can include the trucker, his or her employer, the owner of the cab and trailer, the owner of the freight, a maintenance company, a manufacturer of a defective vehicle part, a bar that served alcohol to a truck driver, and others.

 These claims involve specific laws that outline the procedures a family must go through to file the claims and recover on them.
 In most states, a trustee (or the equivalent) is appointed by the court.
 This trustee acts on behalf of the family.
 Our lawyers work with the trustee and family members to win the case.

 When we take a case, we take the time to get to know who the person who died was, what that person meant to the family (both financially and emotionally), what the person’s job was and what future prospects the person may have had, and what the person’s hobbies and other community activities were.
 We try to get as full a picture as possible of the person’s life because we have to persuasively present evidence as to the value of that life.
 The process is difficult for the family, but we understand and try to make it part of the healing process and not an additional burden.

 In most states, the laws allow the next of kin to recover on a wrongful death claim.
 “Next of kin” as defined in most states includes a spouse, parents, children, grandparents, siblings, nieces, nephews, aunts and uncles.

 There is no amount of money that can ever undo the tragedy of a fatal accident.
 Nonetheless, in these case, we are trying to achieve some measure of justice and hold someone or some entity accountable for what happened.